vidAio-subnet/vidaio-subnet/docs/incentive_mechanism.md

 - `W1 = 0.5` (Quality weight)
 - `W2 = 0.5` (Length weight)

-> **Dynamic Adjustment**: Weights are continuously optimized based on real-world performance data and network requirements.
+> **Current Behavior**: Weights are fixed at 0.5 and 0.5 in the current scoring service.
+Dynamic adjustment is listed as a future enhancement.

 #### Final Score Transformation